Chart Color Schemes

 Balgowlah Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Balgowlah Heights has a notably high level of educational attainment among residents aged 15 and above, with 55.2% holding university qualifications.
-This figure exceeds the national average of 30.4% and the state average of 32.2% in New South Wales (NSW).
-The majority of these qualifications are bachelor degrees at 36.8%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 4.4%.
+Balgowlah Heights has a notably high level of educational attainment among its residents aged 15 and above, with 55.2% holding university qualifications.
+This figure is significantly higher than the national average of 30.4% and the state average of 32.2%, indicating a substantial educational advantage for the area.
+Bachelor degrees are the most common qualification held by residents at 36.8%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 4.4%.
 Vocational pathways account for 18.5% of qualifications, with advanced diplomas making up 9.9% and certificates 8.6%.

-Educational participation is high in the area, with 37.9% of residents currently enrolled in formal education.
+Educational participation is high in Balgowlah Heights, with 37.9% of residents currently enrolled in formal education.
 This includes 14.5% in primary education, 12.9% in secondary education, and 6.5% pursuing tertiary education.

 Frequently Asked Questions - Education